 THE BEST ONLINE BIKE STORE RANKINGS

-I shop for cycling gear.
+I shop for bike gear.
 A lot.
 Bikes, wheels, components, bibs and jerseys, helmets, shoes, power meters, and all sorts of tires, cassettes, tools, and food are on my shopping list for new reviews and to keep me and my test bikes dialed in.

 Wait a minute; that actually sounds pretty good!

-Since I do have a family that I also like to spend time with and a budget that I need to keep to, shopping at an online bike store is usually my most time-efficient and cost-effective option.
-When I shop online I can usually find the best prices on the range of enthusiast-level gear I evaluate for the In The Know Cycling reviews.
+Since I do have a family that I also like to spend time with and a budget that I need to keep to, shopping at an online bike store and buying bike parts online is usually my most time-efficient and cost-effective option.
+When I shop online I can usually find the best prices on the range of enthusiast-level bike gear I evaluate for the In The Know Cycling reviews.

 Bottom line, it’s hard to know which are the best stores to buy from.

 To share what I’ve learned with you, I’ve reviewed and rated nearly 100 online bike stores and ranked the ones I recommend you shop at.
-They are based on store prices, customer satisfaction, selection, and reader support.
+They are based on prices, customer satisfaction, product selection, and reader support.

 ONLINE BIKE STORE RANKINGS

-|18||Leisure Lakes Bikes (3)||1||2||1||0||Chain||UK|
+|20||Leisure Lakes Bikes (2)||1||2||1||1||Chain||UK|